imgag/megSAP/README.md

  * fast
  * and usable for diagnostics:
  	* we use no tools that require a license for diagnostics e.g. [GATK](https://software.broadinstitute.org/gatk/)
-    * extensive logging and versioning
+    * extensive logging (tools, versions, parameters) ensures reproducability of results
+	* extensive testing before adding/updating tools or databases makes sure the results are valid

 megSAP is developed by the [Institute of Medical Genetics and Applied Genomics](http://www.uni-tuebingen.de/Klinische_Genetik/start.html) and several collaborators from academia and industry.
 If you are interested to join the effort, please contact [Marc Sturm](https://github.com/marc-sturm).